Juru-10/GHUsers/README.md

-# GitHub User finder App
+# GitHub User Finder App

 #### This is the App called GitHub User finder App because it's where the users can search and find any GitHub User's details, 24th,Jan,2019